 On October 12, 2012, Dr. Platt commenced a lawsuit under the Massachusetts Wage Act against Dr. Traber and Mr. McGauley who in their capacities as the Company's Chief Executive Officer and the Company's former Chief Financial Officer, respectively, can be held individually liable under the Wage Act for non-payment of wages.
 The lawsuit is based on the facts and issues raised in the arbitration regarding the payment of the \$1.0 million separation payment under the Separation Agreement, and other unspecified "wages".
 The statute provides that a successful claimant may be entitled to multiple damages, interest and attorney's fees.
-Although the Company is not a party to the lawsuit, it plans to indemnify Dr. Traber and Mr. McGauley consistent with its obligations under the by-laws and applicable law, and intends a vigorous defense on their behalf.
-On April 29, 2013, the Court allowed Dr. Traber's and Mr. McGauley's motion to dismiss.
-On May 28, 2013, Dr. Platt filed a Notice of Appeal to appeal the Court's order allowing the defendants' motion to dismiss.
+On April 29, 2013, the Superior Court allowed Dr. Traber's and Mr. McGauley's motion to dismiss.
+On May 28, 2013, Dr. Platt filed a Notice of Appeal to appeal the Superior Court's order allowing the defendants' motion to dismiss.
+On April 14, 2014, the Appeals Court denied Dr. Platt's appeal of the dismissal in full.

 On March 29, 2013, the Company instituted arbitration before the American Arbitration Association, seeking to rescind or reform the Separation Agreement discussed above.
-The Company claims that Dr. Platt fraudulently induced the Company to enter into the Separation Agreement, breached his fiduciary duty to the Company, and was unduly enriched from his conduct.
-Along with removal of the \$1.0 million milestone payment under the Separation Agreement, the Company is seeking repayment of all separation benefits paid to Dr. Platt to date.
-Depending on the outcome of the arbitration, the previously accrued \$1.0 million could be reversed.
-This arbitration has been scheduled for May 2014; however, the ultimate outcome is uncertain and there is no guarantee that the Company will be successful in this demand.
+The Company claimed that Dr. Platt fraudulently induced the Company to enter into the Separation Agreement, breached his fiduciary duty to the Company, and was unduly enriched from his conduct.
+Along with removal of the \$1.0 million milestone payment under the Separation Agreement, the Company sought repayment of all separation benefits paid to Dr. Platt to date.

 On August 1, 2013, the market capitalization of the Company's common stock exceeded \$100 million and the Company received a letter dated October 1, 2013, demanding payment of the \$1 million.
-As described in the preceding paragraph, the Company had previously instituted an arbitration proceeding against Dr. Platt seeking to rescind the Separation Agreement, including the milestone payment provision, and the Company is currently delaying payment pending the outcome of this arbitration.
+As described in the preceding paragraph, the Company had previously instituted an arbitration proceeding against Dr. Platt seeking to rescind the Separation Agreement, including the milestone payment provision, and the Company delayed payment pending the outcome of this arbitration.
+In June 2014, the arbitrator issued a judgment in favor of Dr. Platt.
+In July 2014, the Company paid the \$1 million severance obligation.